Lander type

 Comparison searches sit at the bottom of the funnel.
 When someone types one casino against another, or looks for the casino with the fastest payouts, they are no longer browsing, they are deciding.
 A comparison page meets that intent directly by laying the options out in a single table and removing the work of opening several reviews.
 That is why comparison pages tend to convert better than broad informational content, and why they are a staple of every serious casino affiliate site.

 The problem has always been maintenance.
 Bonuses change, ratings move, and a payout time that was accurate last month is wrong today, which quietly erodes trust and rankings.
 CasinoLanders solves this by rendering the table from your live casino library through dynamic variables.
 You keep each casino accurate in one place, and every comparison that features it stays current on its own.
-The AI handles the writing around the table, the SEO structure, and the schema, so each page is complete and consistent, and one-click deploy takes it live on your own domain with Cloudflare, DNS, and SSL configured for you.
+The AI handles the writing around the table, the SEO structure, and the schema, so each page is complete and consistent.
+To publish, add your domain on the Domains page, point one DNS A record at the server IP, and click Verify for a free Let's Encrypt SSL certificate.

 A casino comparison page puts two or more online casinos side by side so a reader can weigh them on the metrics that matter: welcome bonus, wagering, payout speed, rating, licence, minimum deposit, and payment methods.
 Instead of reading several separate reviews, the visitor sees the differences in one table and can pick the casino that fits them.
 It is one of the highest-intent page types in casino affiliate marketing because the reader is already comparing options and close to choosing.